 The short answer is: ANYWHERE!
 After all, it’s Tsukiji, so it doesn’t really matter which eatery you choose—everything is going to be super fresh and tasty.
 There are plenty of choices in the Outer Market.
 You might see tourists lining up for 2 to 3 hours to get “the best” sushi in Tokyo (or so their guidebook claims), but unless you’re a sushi gourmand on a mission to eat at a specific spot, you’ll probably have an equally enjoyable meal wherever you choose to dine.

 A great cheapo way of enjoying the market is to grab some of the fresh sashimi sold by many of the fishmongers, along with any other food that you fancy—fresh fruit, onigiri, perhaps a bento box.
 You can sit down and eat your grub on the third floor of the market buildings at the west side of the Outer Market.

 Pro tip: After your meal, you could stop by Namiyoke Inari Shrine, meaning “protection from waves”.
 It is the guardian shrine of Tsukiji, and traders come here to pray for good business.

 Finding a good tour guide for Tsukiji Market

 While the outer market area of Tsukiji Fish Market is a free attraction and it’s perfectly enjoyable to explore on your own, you might be interested in making things a little more fun or informative by going on a tour with an independent local guide.
-There’s quite a lot of variety on offer—for example, you can join a sushi-making workshop as part of the experience.
+There’s quite a lot of variety on offer—for example, you can join a food tasting tour as part of the experience.

 Brief history of Tsukiji Fish Market